 Fantasy novels’ vivid detail often requires a guide to track the adventures and journeys therein, and so too with the online versions..
 A guide brings fun along with the emblems, performers, genealogies, dialects, and other paraphernalia that are intrinsic to the world of fantasy.
 For some aficionados, creating new guidestyles can even enhance their perspective of reality.

-If you enjoyed reading this article about fantasy maps, you should read these as well:
+If you liked this article about fantasy maps, you should also check out this article with map illustration examples.